Multi-graph management

 -u 'root_user:root_password'

-# Query a specified subgraph
+# List a specific subgraph

 curl -X GET 'http://{host}:{port}/db/list?db=my_graph' \